JLCyberSolutions/ActiveDirectoryLab/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 The purpose of this project is to create a home lab version of an Active Directory server that would emulate what you might find in a corporate environment.
-Virtualbox was utilized to create two separate environment across two different VMs.
+Virtualbox was utilized to create two separate environments across two different VMs.
 A Windows Server 2019 iso file was applied to the first VM, allowing me to begin configuring the Active Directory Server.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>
-- <b>Diskpart</b>

 <h2>Environments Used </h2>